 Squalane can be sourced from shark liver.
 Sounds gross and certainly not good for sharks.
 But this used to be the top source of squalane for cosmetics and skincare products.
 Today, you likely won’t find products (at least in the U.S.) that are still using shark derived squalane.
 Goes without saying, but this type is not vegan.

 Luckily, we’ve figured out how to source squalane from plants.
 It can be sourced from olives, rice bran, amaranth seed, wheat germ, and sugar cane.
+Learn more about amaranth squalane oil here.
 Plant-derived squalane is 100% vegan and made from renewable sources.
 Thanks to modern science, plant-based squalane is cheaper to source from plants and it offers high quality and performance comparable to that of shark-derived squalane.

 Brands such as Biossance have taken a stand on the sourcing of the squalane in their products.
 Their squalane is made from sugar cane and is 100% vegan and cruelty-free.
 They consider squalane as nature’s best moisturizer for you and the planet.
 By using sugarcane, Biossance alone saves 2 million sharks every year.